Neoj1sec142/Java-etc/sect2/oop/one/oop1.md

 }
 - the return_type represents the data type of value that will be returned by the method by performing a particlar operation.
 If nothing is returned by the method, the return_type will be void

+### Variables:
+* is a names memory location in the computer memory which helps us to store data. this data can be retireved in any instance of the program.
+In simple words, a variable is a container to store data
+##### There are 3 types of variables in java:
+* local variables
+* instancce variables
+* static variables
+***
+Local Variables - is a var thats decalred within the body of a method or
+    a code block, these variables can only be used in that particular code block/method.
+Other methods in the class aren't even aware that the variable exist
+* The memory is allocated to the local variables only when the control flow enters the method or code block.
+These variables are destroyed once the control flow exits that method/code block
+* While defining the local variable, we cannot use access modifiers
+* Local variables when defined should be initialized with some initial value before they can be used
+***
+Instance Variables - are also calles fields in a class that represent the
+    data associated with an object of a class, since Java follows the concept of reusability, we can create a class and its instance once that can be used by various instances of the class.
+There are called instance vairables...
+These variables are decalred inside the body of a class but not within any methods
+* When space is allocated for an object in the memory heap, a slot for each instance varaible is created. therefore they differ with each instance of the class created although they have the same identity
+* The memory is allocated to the instance variables when an object is created with the use of keyword 'new' and these variables are destoryed when the object is destoryed
+* We can specify various access modifiers with the instance variables
+* These variables have a global scope, meaning they can be accessed and used by any method or the code block in a particular class
+***
+Static Variables - a static variabel is just like an instance variable
+    that is defined in the body of the class at the top and not in any mthod or code block.
+The difference lies while defining these variables, they are defines using the static keyword in the beginning, following is the syntax:
+##### SYNTAX #####
+static data_type variable_name = value;